Fort Worth Cats: Dissolution

 Due to an issue between the owner of the property on which LaGrave Field sits and the city of Fort Worth, the Cats were asked to relocate to another stadium after the 2014 season.
 Team owner John Bryant had stated the Cats intended to play the 2015 season, but acknowledged they might have to relocate to a different city in North Texas.
 In December 2014, Bryant stated that if the team could not find a place to play by January, the team's future would be in doubt.

 In January 2015, the Cats' league, United League Baseball (ULB) announced it had ceased operations after seven seasons.
 One of the glaring issues of the ULB in the 2014 season was their inability to draw fans.
 Brownsville and Rio Grande teams shared Harlingen Field, the Fort Worth Cats played out of LaGrave Field, and the San Angelo Colts played at Foster Field.
 The league drew an average of about 744 fans a game between the three venues.
 The club has not been active since the end of the ULB, and their former website is no longer in operation.

-2020 Potential Return

-In May 2019, an agreement was reached between the Save LaGrave Foundation and the Tarrant Regional Water District to revive LaGrave Field.
-This agreement would open the door for the Cats to return to independent baseball by 2020 or 2021.